VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Event-Driven-Development/using-domain-events.md

 }
 ```

-## Register Event Handler and Subscribe to Domain Event
+## Register event handler and subscribe to domain event

 Register an event handler or subscribe to a domain event as follows: